Major artists are reportedly ditching their A-list manager. Here's what's going on

 What's the big deal?

 Braun helped develop the careers of some of the world's most popular artists.
 He's credited with discovering Justin Bieber.
-Other clients include Psy, the Black Eyed Peas and Idina Menzel.
+Among the artists he's worked with are Psy, the Black Eyed Peas and Idina Menzel.

 In 2013, Braun was named one of Time Magazine's "100 most influential people in the world."
 Fellow entertainment mogul and DreamWorks co-founder Jeffrey Katzenberg called him a "very savvy businessman and a creative visionary."